strayguin/Humans-and-Heroes/README.md

 Humans & Heroes
 ===============
-This repository is a tabletop game forked from Mutants and Masterminds 3rd edition.
+This repository is a tabletop game forked from the Open Game Content portions of Mutants and Masterminds 3rd edition.
-Which is legal due to their Open Game License.
+Which is legal (see open-game-license.html for details).

 The master branch has stable rules (and is not being updated) the wip branch is converting from d20 to 3dF.
 But the conversion is not yet finished so some pages are still d20 thus the rules are unstable and unusable.